yelkar-snehal/javascript-practise/jsConceptual/variables.md

 tmz:
 temporal dead zone: time between variable hoisting and initialization, when accessed here variable throws refereence error that's why prefer to initialize variables at the top

+Note:
+If you assign a value to a variable that has not been declared i.e potato = true it will automatically become a GLOBAL variable.